Actions of $\operatorname{Alt}(n)$ on groups of finite Morley rank without involutions: The Theorem

+\begin{corollary} Let $G$ be an infinite simple group of finite Morley rank without involutions and $H$ a proper definable connected subgroup of corank~$s$.
+Then $\rk G \le s(s+1)/2$ and $\rk H \le \rk G+\frac{1}{2}-\sqrt{2\rk G+\frac{1}{4}}.$ \end{corollary} \begin{proof} We may assume $H$ is a maximal definable connected subgroup.
+Since $G$ is without involutions, no action of $G$ on an infinite set is generically $2$-transitive; indeed, generic $2$-transitivity would imply $G$ contains an element swapping a generic pair from the set being acted upon, forcing $G$ to contain an involution.
+Fact~\ref{fact.BigCorank} (with $\gtd(G,X)=1$) now yields the desired result. \end{proof}

-Asymptotically, this says little, but it does create a little space for induction and will be used in the sequel.
+Asymptotically, Corollary~\ref{cor.BigCorank} says little, but it does create a little space for induction and will be used in the sequel.

 Finally, we address the solvable analogue of the \hyperlink{h:theorem}{Theorem}.
 As expected, it follows quickly from the recent solution of the abelian case, which we state here in a very abbreviated form.
+When $n\ge 7$, our formulation follows directly from the Theorem of \cite{CDW21}; when $n< 7$, it is a combination of the First Geometrisation Lemma and the Recognition Lemma of \cite{CDW21}.

-\begin{fact}[see {\cite[Theorem and First Geometrisation Lemma]{CDW21}}] If $V$ is a faithful connected $\Sym(n)$-module of finite Morley rank, then $\dim V \ge n-2$, and equality can hold only if $V$ is an elementary abelian $p$-group for some prime $p$ dividing $n$.
+\begin{fact}[see {\cite{CDW21}}] Let $n\ge 3$.
+If $V$ is a faithful connected $\Sym(n)$-module of finite Morley rank, then $\dim V \ge n-2$, and if equality holds, then $V$ is an elementary abelian $p$-group for some prime $p$ dividing $n$.

 Moreover, the same is true for $\Alt(n)$-modules provided either $n \geq 10$ or both $n\ge 7$ and $V$ is $2$-divisible. \end{fact}

 Our statement of the solvable case requires a definition.

 \begin{definition*} Let $G$ be a connected group of finite Morley rank, and suppose a group $H$ acts definably on $G$.
 We say that $G = G_\ell > G_{\ell-1} >\cdots > G_0 = 1$ is an \emph{$H$-minimal} series for $G$ if for all $i>0$, \begin{itemize} \item $G_i$ is definable, nontrivial, connected, normal, and $H$-invariant; and \item each $G_i/G_{i-1}$ possesses \emph{no} proper definable, nontrivial, connected, normal, $H$-invariant subgroups. \end{itemize} \end{definition*}